 PhD. students must take one language exam before the end of their first semester in the program, and the second language before the end of their third semester in the program.
 Students who have not passed at least one language examination will not be permitted to take the First Examination, Parts A-B.

-Students pursuing a Ph.D. must demonstrate a reading and pronunciation knowledge of two foreign languages, normally French and German.
+Students pursuing a Ph.D. must demonstrate a reading and pronunciation knowledge of two foreign languages; consult with the Deputy Executive Officer in your area for what languages would be appropriate.
 For D.M.A Composition and Performance students the requirement is one language.
-Substitutions may be approved, or additions appropriate to the student’s area of interest may be required by the Executive Officer or the Deputy Executive Officer in the student's area, whose advice should be sought early in the first semester of the student’s work in the program.
+Additions appropriate to the student’s area of interest may be required by the Executive Officer or the Deputy Executive Officer in the student's area, whose advice should be sought early in the first semester of the student’s work in the program.

 Students who choose to do a dissertation in an area where knowledge of a particular language other than the "customary" ones is necessary--for example, Latin for any number of topics in the Middle Ages/Renaissance, or Provençal for a study of the troubadours, or whatever language is necessary for an ethnomusicological study of a specific area of the world--will be asked (over and above the regular language examinations) to demonstrate competence (even if informally) in that language.
 Download sample exams here.